gregfelice/inside/README.md

 * I Want To Take Surveys About General Employee Satisfaction, And Record The Results Over Time
 * I Want To Plan Projects For The Next Quarter

-Personas
----

-### Ceo Persona
-* Reports to Stockholders
-* Balance Sheet, Income Statement

-### Cio Persona
-* I Want To Communicate Product Lines
-* I Want To Communicate Future Strategic Direction - What The Future Is - What The Plan Is (3 Year Technology Strategy)
-* I Want To Communicate Undestanding Of Where My Costs Are
-* I Want To Communciate Where My Areas Of Growth Are
-* I Want To Translate The Technology Strategy Into A Business Strategy That The Business Understands

-### Strategic Planner Persona
-* TBD

 Data Model
 ==========